1. Objective

 Actions relating to non-payment

-- There are outstanding charges on their account, and
+- There are outstanding charges on their account greater than $300.00 owing, and

 - More than ten business days have elapsed since the issue of a Reminder Notice, and

-- We have issued a Warning Notice and more than five business days have elapsed, and
+- GMW have issued a Warning Notice and more than five business days have elapsed, and

-We will not initiate any actions relating to non-payment if:
+GMW will not initiate any suspensions or legal action relating to non-payment if:

-- The amount owed is less than $200, unless the customer has failed to pay consecutive accounts in full over a period of not less than 12 months
+- The amount owed is less than $300, unless the customer has failed to pay consecutive accounts in full during a period of not less than 12 months

-- A customer is eligible for and has lodged an application for a government funded concession and the application is outstanding
+- The customer is eligible for and has lodged an application for a government-funded concession and the application is outstanding

 - It is a Friday, public holiday, weekend, day before a public holiday or after 3:00pm any day